genedelisa/MusicSequenceAUGraph/README.md

 ## SoundFont

-I reference a SoundFont in the code (GeneralUser GS MuseScore v1.442.sf2).
+I reference a SoundFont in the code.

-You can get the one I'm using from [MuseCore](https://musescore.org/en/node/36171) or just use any other SoundFont you like.
+You can get the one I'm using from [MuseScore](https://musescore.org/en/handbook/soundfonts).
+Or just use any other SoundFont you like.

 ## Bugs

 [![GitHub issues](https://img.shields.io/github/issues/genedelisa/MusicSequenceAUGraph.svg)](https://github.com/genedelisa/MusicSequenceAUGraph/issues)